 Samsung’s prices are based on competition, which creates strong external pressure on the business.
 For example, the company sets its prices to make its Galaxy smartphones competitive against iPhones.
-Thus, the company’s pricing strategies and pricing model respond to the respective pricing strategies and marketing mixes of competitors and other industry players, such as Apple, Google (Alphabet), LG, Huawei, Motorola, Lenovo, and Sony.
+Thus, the company’s pricing strategies and pricing model respond to the respective pricing strategies and marketing mixes of competitors, such as Apple, Google (Alphabet), Microsoft, Sony, and Intel.
 The marketing mix combines Samsung’s pricing strategies (premium pricing and value-based pricing) and pricing model (market pricing) to maintain the company’s market position despite such a competitive landscape.

 Place/Distribution in Samsung’s Marketing Mix

 Samsung implements a selective distribution strategy, which requires authorization to sell, and ensures the company’s control on the distribution and sale of its products.
 Customers can access the physical and online locations determined in this element of the marketing mix.
 Samsung’s strategic plans for the 4Ps integrate traditional and digital ways to transact with customers, as follows: